Happy 104th Birthday, Beverly Cleary: Four Windows Into Her World

 Beverly Cleary's childhood home in Portland, Oregon

-By the third grade, Beverly's reading skills were going strong and she never looked back.
+By the third grade, Beverly's reading skills were going strong again and she never looked back.
 She says she "spent much of her childhood either with books or on her way to or from the public library."
-It sounds very much like my own childhood!

 A Librarian and a Dream